GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 code and do not declare and justify it using the field shown above will be rejected.

 **Remote Code** Use this field to tell reviewers whether your extension executes remote code and, if so, why this is necessary.
-If your extension doesn’t need to execute remote code, make sure that it does not and select "No, I am not using remote code."
+If your extension doesn't need to execute remote code, make sure that it does not and select "No, I am not using remote code."

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/c7Fo3mIpx0i5j4eXEhev.png",